 |Room Type||Price||Single Supplement||Optional Flight from London||Availability|

-Lunches in Austria (except on the day of the play), drinks, travel insurance. *Please see section 16 of our terms and conditions regarding currency surcharges.
+Optional flights from London Heathrow (price of £200 includes airline taxes), lunches in Austria (except on the day of the play), drinks, travel insurance. *Please see section 16 of our terms and conditions regarding currency surcharges.

 Booking your own travel

 You are welcome to book your own flights to co-ordinate with this tour.
 Start and end point is Munich airport.
-If you are not using our flights, there is a refund of £200.

 *Very important!
 Those who plan to book their own flights should not make any binding or non-refundable arrangements until their place has been confirmed in writing on the tour and Temple World has confirmed that it is a guaranteed departure